jharmison-redhat/containers-for-embedded-ws/ex2/README.md

 For this to work, you'll need a container runtime (or the ability to install one), and to have already git cloned this repository for the previous exercise.

+These examples assume you are in the root of the project, that is the folder named `containers-for-embedded-ws`.

 ## Setup

 ### Installing a container runtime